 Types of coffee

 There are many different ways of preparing coffee that are popular, and there is a dozen of books on coffee that try to explain them.
 It is very difficult to say that a certain type of coffee is the best, indeed.
-Different people like different coffee types depending on their taste and preference.
+Different people like different coffee types (and some even drink it with sugar!) depending on their taste and preference.

 Seeing bags of coffee labelled as espresso can be somewhat confusing.
 The labelling, however, refers to coffee that has been ground to a fine size suitable for espresso brewing or coffee whose blend creates a balance of flavours for the best experience.